-Ideally, optimal vision is maintained by a healthy nutrient-rich diet that includes consuming five or more servings of colorful fruits and vegetables daily, along with a minimum of three servings of hearty whole grains and beneficial nuts or oils.
+Optimal vision is maintained by a healthy nutrient-rich diet that includes consuming five or more servings of colorful fruits and vegetables daily, along with a minimum of three servings of hearty whole grains and beneficial nuts or oils.
 But today's diets may not deliver enough nutrition.
-You don't want to miss a thing, so selecting the right dietary supplements designed to support eye health is crucial.
+You don't want to miss a thing, so selecting the best dietary supplements designed to support eye health is crucial.

-The US Government's AREDS2 study is now investigating which of these eye vitamins may best benefit your visual health now and in the future.
+The US Government's AREDS2 study investigated which of these eye vitamins may best benefit your visual health now and in the future.

 AMD & AREDS